 What is Valium?

 Valium is a medication that has similar properties and is also a long-acting benzodiazepine.
-Valium is most often prescribed to relieve anxiety, muscle spasms, and seizures.
-It is also used to ease uncomfortable symptoms of alcohol withdrawal.
+Valium is most often prescribed to relieve anxiety, muscle spasms, and seizures, and it is also used to ease uncomfortable symptoms of alcohol withdrawal.
 Valium works by diminishing hyperactive brain function to relieve severe stress and anxiety.

-Just like Klonopin or any other benzo, if not taken as prescribed it can become an addiction.
+Like Klonopin or any other benzo, it can become an addiction if not taken as prescribed.

 Similar to any medication or substance that is taken frequently, you become dependent and addicted.
-Some telltale signs of an addiction to Klonopin and/or Valium is:
+Some telltale signs of an addiction to Klonopin and Valium are: